 Type of food: American

-This is a Black-owned vegan restaurant that’s full of comfort food like burgers, tacos, and fries.
+Rhythm n’ Wraps is Black-owned vegan restaurant that’s full of comfort food like burgers, tacos, and fries.
 One of their signature items is the Big Shug burger, which comes with an Impossible meat patty AND grilled mac n’ cheese (basically loaded with goodness).
 I also like the Pull Up tacos, which are filled with BBQ pulled jackfruit, but aren’t as filling (tacos never are anyways).

 Type of food: Fusion (American and Asian-inspired dishes; also known for smoothies & smoothie bowls)